 Likewise, there are key differences between the two visas:

 - The maximum length an individual can remain in the U.S. on an L-1 is seven years (L-1A) and five years for L-1B.
-Whereas an H-1B status holder can stay for six years with the option to file forthree-yearear extension.
+Whereas an H-1B status holder can stay for six years with the option to file for a three-year extension.

 - For individuals who spend time outside the country on an H visa, that duration is applied towards the maximum amount of the L visa (or vice versa).